stephanerobert/mtldata/README.md

 mtldata
 ========

-Extract and make sence of Montreal open data.
+Extract and make sense of Montreal open data.
 This small project is really just used for educational purpose

 Object of this project